 Politics is a highly personal, emotionally-charged construct.
 It has the power to move people to act – and to send them running for the hills.
 And every country and its people have their own relationship with the political world.
 The political messages your brand may espouse in your source content may offend – or even be against the law, in other countries.
 Avoid this mistake by keeping politics out of your campaigns, altogether.

 9. Linking strings together

 The act of linking strings end-to-end may make coding your content more efficient.
-It may also make sense in your source language, but likely will be utter gibberish in most target languages.
+It may also make sense in your source code language, but likely will be utter gibberish in most target languages.
 And that will do nothing for your marketing campaign.
-Each string needs to be uniquely coded to enable fluid translations to be pieced together, in any language.
+These translatable strings needs to be uniquely coded to enable fluid translations to be pieced together, in any language.
 Do not cut corners on this critical step!

 10. Not designing with global expansion in mind

 Your UI should reflect your brand’s global aspirations, with respect to selected colors, fonts, images, formatting, and left-to-right versus right-to-left text positioning.
 And it’s easier to consider these elements and go for a more ambiguous design from the start of localization process than to retrofit your site to each new global audience at a later date.
 Ensure your site and content are as clear and easy to navigate as possible, for any target audience member, by examining each potential design choice as if you were a member of your international customer base.